-To create a high tide, we start by identifying the needs of our students and our community.
-These needs differ from person to person and group to group, but some commonalities shine through: individuals don't feel heard, groups don't feel included, people don't feel respected, teammates don't feel valued, members don't feel invested in, the competent lack confidence and the confident lack competence.
-Bird City's classes are designed with flexibility in mind to address those needs.
-Our goal is to create an empowered, brave, and welcoming learning space.
+To create a high tide, we start by identifying the needs of our collaborators and our shared community.
+These needs differ from person to person and group to group, but some commonalities shine through: individuals don't feel heard, groups don't feel included, teammates don't feel valued, people don't feel invested in, and lots of folks struggle with confidence.
+Bird City Improv's workshops, coaching, and classes are designed with flexibility in mind to address those needs.
+Our goal is to co-create a welcoming and empowered learning space.

 Play it Forward

 Bird City Improv is radical by design.
 The Play It Forward initiative is our commitment to access and inclusion.
 What is Play It Forward?
 Play It Forward is a business model intended to redistribute power through five embodied values: